MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 ---
 # Get started with WinUI 2 (UWP, public preview)

 This article covers how to set up your development tools and create an initial WebView2 app for WinUI 2 (UWP), and learn about WebView2 concepts along the way.
-As an initial step, skim this article and read the conceptual sections.

 <!-- ====================================================================== -->